luiswirth/bsc-thesis/src/matter/mesh.typ

 We have seen how to derive the Regge metric from coordinates, but of course the metric is independent of the specific coordinates.
-The metric is invariant under isometric transformations, such as translations, rotations and reflections.
+The metric is invariant under isometric transformations, such as translations, rotations and reflections @frankel:diffgeo.
 This begs the question, what the minimal geometric information necessary is to derive the metric.
-It turns out that, while vertex coordinates are over-specified, edge lengths in contrast are exactly the required information.
+It turns out that, while vertex coordinates are over-specified, edge lengths in contrast are exactly the required information @regge.
 Edge lengths are also invariant under isometric transformations.

 Instead of giving all vertices a global coordinate, as one would do in extrinsic